 IMARC Group anticipates the plant-based meat market to hit US$ 87.9 billion by 2032.
 The world is beginning to believe the facts – That meat and its production are killing us and our environment, and we must make major changes in order to stop it.

-How Many Vegans in the USA
+How Many Vegans in the US

 The research firm Nielsen reported that a huge percentage of Americans (39%) want to be vegan and try to integrate more plant-based foods into their diets.